 Spain’s Golden Generation delivered one World Cup and two European Championships.
 France claimed the 1998 World Cup and Euro 2000.
-Their current crop of players have a World Cup to their name and could well triumph at Euro 2020 having lost the 2016 final.
+Their current crop of players have a World Cup to their name and plenty of youth and talent to get excited about.

 These nations manage to get the best out of their players.
 England didn’t and haven’t for a while.
 But this group assembled by Gareth Southgate could actually be the nation's true Golden Generation.

-A World Cup semi-final under their belt, they also reached the semi-finals of the Nations League and look destined to play at Euro 2020.
+With a World Cup semi-final under their belt, they also reached the semi-finals of the Nations League and look destined to go far in future international tournaments.

 On paper, the players in the current squad don’t match up to Gerrard, Lampard, Rooney and the rest of the players from that era.
 But they seem better equipped and are perhaps more underrated than previous England teams.

 The Three Lions have an abundance of right-backs to pick from with Trent Alexander-Arnold, Aaron Wan-Bissaka, Kieran Trippier and Kyle Walker all in contention.
-Three of the quartet play Champions League football, the other turns out for Manchester United.
+Each of the quartet play Champions League football.
 At centre-back, Southgate can pick from a host of names playing at the top level in Joe Gomez, Harry Maguire, John Stones, Michael Keane, Eric Dier and Tyrone Mings.
 Ben Chilwell and teenager Bukayo Saka offer options at left-back, as does Chelsea's Reece James, though he is more naturally a right-back by trade.

-In attack, England have three of the best attacking talents in Europe right now.
+In attack, England have three of the best-attacking talents in Europe right now.
 Harry Kane is as prolific as they come and is a leading No.9.
-Raheem Sterling is one of the most prolific wide forwards ever.
-He’s now delivering for the Three Lions just as he has been for Manchester City for the best part of three seasons.
+Raheem Sterling is one of the most prolific wide forwards ever, though he hasn't been in top form for City this season and Man City have started the season slowly, but they are both improving.
 Jadon Sancho just delivers.
 He’s the star of the Borussia Dortmund team and he’s quickly becoming a key creator for England.

 But what is impressive, however, is how they don’t just perform from an individual point of view but do so within the system Southgate is using.
 Perhaps it’s the rise of social media and tribal bias playing a part but this squad is downplayed.
 Expectations aren’t anywhere near as high but this group is showing the mental fortitude to defy the odds.